Bromantane (Ladasten)

 Athletes tested positive at 1996 Atlanta Olympics (5 athletes including 2 Russian bronze medalists).
 Subsequent doping control studies established detection windows.

-Bromantane DETECTABLE in urine for up to 14 DAYS post-administration.
+Bromantane detectable in urine for up to 14 days post-administration.
 Permanent WADA prohibition since 1996.
 Documented performance enhancement properties (genuine pharmacological effects, not placebo).
 Multi-year suspensions for athletes testing positive.
 Russian/Soviet sports system had used bromantane systematically.
 Confirms real ergogenic activity but precludes athletic use.

 Side effects and drug interactions